Fourth Marx cabinet: Issues of foreign and domestic policy

 In the policy statement for his fourth government, Chancellor Marx had said that fighting unemployment, passing unemployment insurance and shortening working hours were top priorities.
-The Reichstag succeeded in passing an overtime law that allowed more than eight hours of work per day only if sanctioned by a collective agreement or "official authorization".
+The Reichstag succeeded in passing an overtime law that allowed more than eight hours of work per day only if sanctioned by a collective agreement or "official authorisation".
 In addition, overtime had to be compensated by supplemental pay of at least 25%.
 There was resistance from industry to the corresponding changeover from a system of two shifts to three shifts per day, but it was nevertheless implemented in some heavy industrial concerns with the use of a binding declaration from the government.
 On 7 July 1927, the Reichstag overwhelmingly passed an unemployment compensation law that combined unemployment insurance and job placement into one department with local subdivisions that were made up of representatives of employers, employees and regional public authorities.
 It was "the last stone in the foundation of German social insurance".

 The Law for the Protection of the Republic, which had been passed following the assassination of Foreign Minister Walther Rathenau by right-wing extremists on 24 June 1922, was extended for 2 years in May 1927 with the votes of the DNVP, which had originally voted against it.
-The law banned organizations that opposed the "constitutional republican form of government," along with their printed materials and meetings.
+The law banned organisations that opposed the "constitutional republican form of government," along with their printed materials and meetings.

-The school law and end of the government
+The school law and the end of the government

 The Weimar Constitution, in Article 147 paragraph 2, had left the detailed regulation of school law to be "prescribed by state legislation on the basis of a national law", but the law had never been written.
 Marx's inability to pass one as promised brought down his government.
 The proposed legislation was intended to guarantee the fundamental equality of interdenominational, confessional and secular schools.
 The Centre Party, BVP and DNVP were in general agreement with the proposed law, but the DVP had reservations about it.
 They wanted to secure the primacy of the interdenominational schools and limit the church's voice in determining religious instruction.

 When talks collapsed on 15 February 1928, the Centre Party declared the coalition dissolved but agreed to continue work until 1 April on crucial issues such as the budget.
 At the urging of President Paul von Hindenburg, the Reichstag passed an emergency labour programme that included subsidies for invalid pensioners, aid for agriculture and a liquidation damages act that provided compensation for property and financial losses suffered by both individuals and companies that were due to liquidations during the war or as a result of the Treaty of Versailles.
 The outgoing Marx government also passed the 1928 budget and a supplementary budget for the emergency package.

-The Reichstag was dissolved on 31 March 1928 and a new Reichstag election held on 20 May.
+The Reichstag was dissolved on 31 March 1928 and a new Reichstag election was held on 20 May.
 The Marx cabinet stayed in office until 28 June, after which it was succeeded by the second Müller cabinet.